gpericol/b00b5Coin/README.md

 https://safecurves.cr.yp.to/

-and it's also supported by elliptic library for nodeJS
+and it's also supported by the elliptic library for nodeJS
 ```
                              .-.
 \___________________________() ^`-, < B4rK